brian-team/brian2-doc-resources/tutorials/3-intro-to-brian-simulations.rst

 to run that once.
 We use ``Network`` to specify explicitly which objects we want to include.

-The techniques we've looked at so far are the conceptually most simple way to do multiple runs, but not always the most efficient.
-Since there's only a single output neuron in the model above, we can simply duplicate that output neuron and make the time constant a parameter of the group.
+The techniques we’ve looked at so far are the conceptually most simple way to do multiple runs, but not always the most efficient.
+Since there’s only a single output neuron in the model above, we can simply duplicate that output neuron and make the time constant a parameter of the group.